Decomposing galaxies with BANG: an automated morpho-kinematical decomposition of the SDSS-DR17 MaNGA survey

 \section{Acknowledgements}

+We thank the anonymous referee for their comments and suggestions that helped us to improve the quality of the paper.

 We gratefully thank Francesco Bollati, Stefano Zibetti, Matteo Fossati and Walter Del Pozzo for the many insightful and constructive discussions that improved the quality of this work.

-MD acknowledge funding from MIUR under the grant PRIN 2017-MB8AEZ, and financial support from ICSC – Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by European Union – NextGenera- tionEU.
+FH and MD acknowledge funding from MIUR under the grant PRIN 2017-MB8AEZ.
+MD acknowledges financial support from ICSC – Centro Nazionale di Ricerca in High-Performance Computing, Big Data and Quantum Computing, funded by European Union – NextGeneration EU.
 LC acknowledges support from the Australian Research Council Future Fellowship and Discovery Project funding scheme (FT180100066,DP210100337).
 Parts of this research were conducted by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.